 Created by the French Orientalist artist, Jacques Majorelle over almost forty years Majorelle Garden features a Cubist villa designed by the French architect, Paul Sinoir.
 Acquired by Yves Saint Laurent and his partner Jardin Majorelle is one of the most visited places in Marrakech.

-When we were in Marrakech last December, we had the privilege of getting an inside look at the villa and the garden.
-The Majorelle Garden is a two and half acre botanical garden filled with palms and exotic plans, vivid splashes of blue and yellow, a true artist’s landscape garden in Marrakech, Morocco.
+When we were in Marrakech last December, we had the privilege of getting an inside look at the villa and wandering in the garden.
+The Majorelle Garden is a two and half acre botanical garden filled with palms and exotic plants, vivid splashes of blue and yellow, a true artist’s landscape garden in Marrakech, Morocco.

 I was stunned when I saw Marrakech for the first time.
 Above all by its colours.
 This city opened my eyes to colour.Yves Saint Laurent